-Still pending is a $40 million lawsuit filed by New York Attorney General Eric Scheiderman on behalf of 5,000 former students, charging Trump U. with “persistent fraudulent illegal and deceptive conduct.”
+With the walls closing in on Trump U., a lawsuit was filed by New York Attorney General Eric Scheiderman on behalf of 5,000 former students, charging Trump U. with “persistent fraudulent illegal and deceptive conduct.”
 Trump U. went out of business in 2011.

-In conjunction with the lawsuit, a federal judge ordered the release of 400 pages of documents that hung a lantern on very questionable Trump U. recruitment practices.
+In conjunction with the lawsuit and settlement, Judge Curiel ordered the release of 400 pages of documents that hung a lantern on very questionable Trump U. recruitment practices.
 Called “the playbook,” documents reveal that Trump U. recruiters turned a deaf ear to pleas of poverty and encouraged prospective students to tap into their retirement accounts and “max out” their credit cards.

 In one particularly audacious passage that sought to reach deeper into a prospect’s pockets, recruiters were taught:

 When the client’s credit card availability is $5,000 or less, have them pull all their [credit card] statements so we can see exactly what interest rates are being charged.
 Maybe we can save them some money.